SuzBarbosa/SuzBarbosa/README.md

 ### 🌎 What I Like Building

 🗺️ Maps that tell a story

-🌐 Web GIS apps with ArcGIS Online and Experience Builder 📱 Smart data collection workflows with Survey123
+🌐 Web GIS apps with ArcGIS Online and Experience Builder

+📱 Smart data collection workflows with Survey123

-📊 Dashboards that answer questions before they're asked 🛰️ Spatial analyses that uncover patterns
+📊 Dashboards that answer questions before they're asked

+🛰️ Spatial analyses that uncover patterns

 🔍 Workflows that make messy data a little less messy

 ### 💻 What Keeps Me Busy

 🐍 Automating things that shouldn't be done manually

-⚡ Building tools with Python and JavaScript
+⚡ Building tools with Python and

 🧩 Working with ArcGIS APIs and integrations

 🔌 Connecting systems through REST APIs

 🌍 Making spatial data available beyond desktop GIS

 ### 🛠️ GIS Toolbox